Liqwid-Labs/agora/docs/tech-design/effects.md

 An anticipated problem with this model is the danger of 'partial execution'.
 The model relies on the assumption that desired effects will be processed by community members, as they are seen as desirable.There could however be an issue, if users deem some effects as more desirable than others.
 If the effects of a proposal are not executed **in their entirety**, this may lead to unanticipated and undesirable outcomes.

 This should not be a major limitation in the system, as community members _should_ recognise the necessity to implement the proposal in its entirety.
 However, one might consider _incentivising effect execution_ to prevent such an occurrence.

+## Guidelines for building effects

+One of the first targets for safety regarding handling of GATs in effects is that an effect ought to only allow transactions which include the burning of exactly one GAT.
+This essentially prevents all of the issues of authority token leaking, multi-GAT burn issues, etc.

+Furthermore, an effect could require that no funds are sent to the effect within the spend transaction.
+This prevents issues with residue datums leaking into future uses of the same script (reuse of scripts is a *requirement* for correct tagging, implementation safety, etc).